sgoeschl/freemarker-cli/README.md

 ## 6.5 Transform JSON To CSV

-One day I was asked a to prepare a CSV files containind REST endpoints described by Swagger - technically this is a JSON to CSV transformation.
+One day I was asked a to prepare a CSV files containing REST endpoints described by Swagger - technically this is a JSON to CSV transformation.
 Of course I could create that CSV manually but writing a FTL template doing that was simply more fun and saves time in the future.

 ```text
 <#ftl output_format="plainText" strip_text="true">